LittleBaiBai/deadly-yamls/demo-draft.md

 Then go to the ACME section and copy the yaml into `letsencrypt.yaml`

-- `staging` -> `prod` in the file.
-It's normally recommended to verify your configuration is working before using the prod server because there is rate limit on the prod server.
-But out of blind confidence and for time sake, we will skip that bit in this demo.
+- `staging` -> It's important to verify your configuration is working before using the prod server because there is rate limit on the prod server.
+A bit of a back story here - I actually bought the domain `animalrescue.online` for this talk, hoping to pretend as a real rescue center, but then we hit the limit last week when we were developing this talk.
+So let's do it the safe way so we don't run out of quota for this new domain.
 - email: `spring-cloud-services@pivotal.io`
 - `privateKeySecretRef`: `letsencrypt-staging`.
 This private key is used to store the ACME/Let's Encrypt account private key, not the private key used for any Certificate resources.
 The account private key identifies your company/you as a user of the ACME service, and is used to sign all requests/communication with the ACME server to validate your identity.
 - `HTTP01` challenge: `HTTP01` is easy to automate to issue certificates for a domain that points to your web servers.
 ACME server will give the client a token and expect to find it at a certain path on your domain.
 And because if how it works, it doesn’t allow issueing wildcard certificates.